Skip to main content

 Tips for Playing with a Timer

-5. Practice regularly: The more you play with timers, the better your time management becomes.
+5. Train: The more you play using timers, the time management is improved.

 Frequently Asked Questions